 - Handle negotiations with the insurance company to pursue a fair settlement offer

 - Hire expert witnesses, such as accident reconstructionists, doctors, and financial specialists

 - Take your case to court, if necessary, to seek monetary damages

 If you or a loved one sustained severe injuries from a rear-end accident with a truck, do not wait to get the legal help you need.
-Instead, reach out to an experienced truck accident attorney today for a free case review and let a legal team help you fight for the justice you deserve.
+Instead, reach out to an experienced truck accident attorney today for a free consultation and let our legal team fight for the justice you deserve.